epec254/sig-mlops/roadmap/2022/MLOpsRoadmap2022.md

 </tr>
 <tr>
    <td>Providing mechanisms to treat ML models as part of the broader product/system in which they reside, rather than as independent products.</td>
    <td>While significantly more complex in practice, at the simplest level, an ML model can be thought of as a function that takes a set of data inputs and produces a data output (prediction).
-A solution must acknowledge that ML predictions are always exposed within the context of a broader user experience (interface), whether that experience is an application, report, or otherwise. <br/>
+ML predictions are always exposed within the context of a broader user experience (interface), whether that experience is an application, report, or other UI/UX.
+Futher complicating the challenge is that sometimes multiple ML models are used in a single user-facing feature or a single ML model is used in multiple user-facing features.<br/>
+   Specific challenges include:<br/>
-&nbsp &nbsp- Linking ML assets with the end system(s)/application(s) in which their predictions are used<br/>
+&nbsp &nbsp- Associating specific ML assets with the end system(s)/application(s) in which their predictions are used (both for auditability purposes and practical purposes such as release coordination)<br/>
-&nbsp &nbsp- Linking multiple ML assets that depend upon each other<br/>
+&nbsp &nbsp- Associating multiple ML assets that depend upon each other<br/>
-&nbsp &nbsp- Enabling re-use of ML assets across discrete systems/applications<br/>
+&nbsp &nbsp- Enabling re-use of ML assets across multiple discrete systems/applications<br/>
 &nbsp &nbsp- Testing, releasing, and deploying ML assets in tandem with their system/application’s test, release and deployment schedule<br/>
 </td>
 </tr>